 Practicing for long hours improves your success ratio on the golf course, where you turn ordinary golf shots into good golf shots, and good golf shots into great ones.

-To practice your golf stroke 100 times is helpful; to practice it 1000 times is game changing.
-To practice it 10,000 times is life changing
+To practice your golf stroke correctly 100 times is helpful; to practice it 1000 times is game changing.
+To practice it 10,000 times is life changing.

-How Much Practice Do I Need to Do?
+How Much Practice Do You Need to Do?

-It is an important question and very relevant if you have desires of becoming and elite level amateur or professional golfer.
+It is an important question and very relevant if you have desires of becoming an elite level amateur or professional golfer.
 In fact elite level at anything!

 The truth is that it’s not ability that stops most golfers from reaching a higher rung on the golf success ladder; it’s a lack of drive to practice more than the majority.